 It is not easy being a student at Sparrow.
 Many of them have huge challenges in their lives and often they believe that they are stupid – after all, for years they have been struggling to manage in other schools.
 So the chance to learn and to succeed is of huge importance to them.
 Every individual I met at that school wanted to do well, however much, like Michael, they might sometimes try to hide it.
 And Sparrow’s support gives them a chance at doing just that.
 It represents a safety net for those kids who would otherwise just fall through the educational cracks.

-In November of last year, Yvonne Mercer, the Headteacher of Haberdashers’ Aske’s Boys’ Preparatory School, and Julie Richards the Deputy Headteacher of Watford Grammar School for Girls spent 4 weeks at Sparrow Foundation School, using their considerable experience in the classroom and as managers.
+In October 2012, Yvonne Mercer, the Headteacher of Haberdashers’ Aske’s Boys’ Preparatory School, and Julie Richards the Deputy Headteacher of Watford Grammar School for Girls spent 4 weeks at Sparrow Foundation School, using their considerable experience in the classroom and as managers.
 They supported the teachers in every aspect of their work including working on lesson plans, feeding back on their lessons and making suggestions for the future.
 Julie Richards who is a De Bono trainer also ran thinking skills workshops for the school staff.

 Sparrow teachers found their help invaluable: